What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 https://www.fool.com/investing... [fool.com]

 ""But just because workers are furloughed doesn't mean they'll go without pay.
 Once the government starts up again, most furloughed works will receive back pay for their time off.
 Bloomberg crunched the numbers and came up with a specific tab: $174 million per day the government is shut down.
 And this really is a cost, not just a reimbursement.
-Work that needs to get done (processing tax returns,
+Work that needs to get done (processing tax returns, issuing passports) piles up while employees are furloughed, creating a need for massive overtime once the government starts back up.""

+So... is this wrong?
+This lines up rather cleanly with what everything costs after a shutdown.
+There are no savings.
+There are if anything costs.
+You say "we lose a week of pay"... tragic... so where is the savings off the federal balance sheet?
+It doesn't exist.
+So...

 Re: (Score:2)